 Here at Bord Gáis Energy, we have launched the first in a series of new green energy propositions and services to help our customers live more sustainably, and reduce their carbon emissions.
 These innovative plans, that are now available to our customers, include a dual fuel plan with 100% green electricity plus 10% gas, both from renewable sources.
 There’s also a 100% green electricity-only option.
 We also have our ‘bundle’ product which includes green gas and green electricity, plus Hive Active Heating and an Amazon Echo Dot which enables environmentally conscious customers to further improve their home’s efficiency.

-We also have in place a range of home energy products and services, including Hive Active Heating, boiler servicing, house retrofit services, BER certification through Bord Gáis Energy’s Local Heroes and a range of key partnerships to support the development of Electric Vehicle charger installation.
-We also have additional green energy initiatives planned throughout this year and into next, all part of our commitment to supporting the Programme for Government and the ambitious targets for reducing carbon emissions in Ireland.
+We also have in place a range of home energy products and services, including Hive Active Heating, boiler servicing as well as Electric Vehicle charger installation from Bord Gáis Energy’s Local Heroes.
+Additionally, we have green energy initiatives planned throughout this year and into next, all part of our commitment to supporting the Programme for Government and the ambitious targets for reducing carbon emissions in Ireland.
 Our focus is on supporting our customers to reduce their carbon footprint and achieve net zero by 2050.

 Benefits of Green Energy